 Advanced User Permissions for HubSpot CRM

-Now live is a new set of permissions in HubSpot CRM that enables administrators to more closely manage who can access what within the tool.
+What it is Now live is a new set of permissions in HubSpot CRM that enables administrators to more closely manage who can access what within the tool.

 As sales teams grow, it becomes more necessary to control access to information.
 Which team members should be able to add properties and update deal stages?
 Should everyone be allowed to import and export data?
 With today’s update, HubSpot CRM empowers sales managers and administrators to get more granular in setting permissions, ensuring that team members are only able to access the information that’s relevant to them.

-For HubSpot CRM users, navigate to Settings > Users.
+How it works For HubSpot CRM users, navigate to Settings > Users.
 Add a new user or edit an existing one, and you’ll see a new set of options under the “Sales” user roles:

 For each user, admins will be able to choose the following permissions: